hypo69/hypo/docs/gemini/consultant/ru/product/product.md

 class Product(ProductFields, PrestaShop):
     """
     Manipulations with the product.
-    Initially, the grabber fetches data from the product page, and then the PrestaShop API is used.
+    Initially, fetches data from the product page and interacts with the PrestaShop API.
     """
     def __init__(self, *args, **kwargs):
         """